Photo: © Gabriella Falana

 A social scientist with a PhD in cultural studies, focusing on gender, queer and performance studies, sociological theory and visual sociology.
 Currently I am working on my postdoctoral project Queering of gender, desire and local myths in the New Burlesque.
-The comparison of the burlesque scenes in New Orleans, Berlin and Warsaw funded by the German Research Foundation (DFG project page).
+The comparison of the burlesque scenes in New Orleans, Berlin and Warsaw funded by the German Research Foundation (DFG project page) at the University of Potsdam, the Institute for Arts and Media (IKM).

 Associate Member on Research Center "Queery/ing Popular Culture" University Siegen.